Strong Partitioning and a Machine Learning Approximation for Accelerating the Global Optimization of Nonconvex QCQPs: Numerical experiments

 \section{Numerical experiments}

-{We describe the methodology for generating our random test instances in Section~\ref{subsec:test_instances} and outline our computational setup and the metrics used in our experiments in Section~\ref{subsec:computational_setup_and_outline}.
-We benchmark the difficulty of our test instances using the solvers BARON and Gurobi in Section~\ref{subsec:benchmark}.
+We briefly describe the families of test instances used in our experiments in Section~\ref{subsec:test_instances}.
+Section~\ref{subsec:computational_setup_and_outline} outlines our computational setup and the metrics used in our experiments.
 Section~\ref{sec:alpinepart} details the partitioning policy implemented within Alpine, which serves as a benchmark for our strong partitioning and AdaBoost regression-based policies.
 In Section~\ref{subsec:ml_approx}, we evaluate the effectiveness of the AdaBoost models in imitating the strong partitioning policy.
-Finally, Section~\ref{subsec:results} compares the performance of Alpine's default partitioning policy with the strong partitioning and AdaBoost policies when used to select Alpine's partitioning points.}
+Finally, Section~\ref{subsec:results} compares the performance of Alpine's default partitioning policy with the strong partitioning and AdaBoost policies in selecting Alpine's partitioning points for the repeated solution of homogeneous QCQPs with fixed structure.
+Sections S.3 to S.5 of the supplemental material provide the full methodology for generating our test instances, benchmark their difficulty using the solvers BARON and Gurobi, and present additional tables for our numerical experiments.
+The data and code supporting this study are available on GitHub~\citep{kannan2025github}.